Find Grad Schools

 Geographic Diversity

-Students from other countries are interested in Industrial Production Tech, too.
+Americans aren’t the only ones with an interest in Industrial Production Tech.
 About 46.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • Saudi Arabia